GillesSchelback/HiKit/README.md

 ## :bulb: Why was this package created?

 *HiKit* is a package created to combine everything that is related to the *Hi View*.
-This *View* gives the user a glimpse of the developer who created the app and create a more personal experience in a way.
+This *View* gives the end user a glimpse of the developer who created the app and create a more personalized experience in a way.

 ## :art: More about the design